Do You Want to Make Your Cheap Violin Sound Better? Here are 6 Things You Can Improve, None of Which is Your Technique.

 Most cheap violins and beginner violin kits come fitted with steel core strings.
 Steel core strings are great for beginners because they stay in tune easily, but they have a tinny-sounding tone as a trade-off.
 Switching to a new synthetic core string will immediately change the tone, sound, and feel of your instrument.

-Many companies make a synthetic core string at a reasonable price for beginners.
+Many companies make synthetic core strings at a reasonable price for beginners.
 Alphayue by Thomastik-Infeld is one of them.
 Fiddlerman violin strings by Fiddlershop is another.

 Nicer bow rosin, just like better strings, can greatly affect the sound your instrument produces.
 Most string companies sell bow rosin to match a particular string’s tonal values.
 For example, if you buy Dominant strings, they advise to buy the Dominant rosin to match.